Put The Events In Order

 4. Using Supporting Documents and Resources:

-When dealing with historical events or complex processes, utilize supporting documents and resources such as historical records, articles, books, and databases.
-These resources often provide precise dates and times, adding clarity and accuracy to your sequencing.
-Cross-referencing information from multiple sources can also help you validate the order of events and identify any inconsistencies.
+When dealing with historical events or complex processes, work with supporting documents and resources such as historical records, articles, books, and databases.
+Worth adding: these resources often provide precise dates and times, adding clarity and accuracy to your sequencing.
+Cross-referencing information from multiple sources can also help you validate the order of events and identify any inconsistencies Easy to understand, harder to ignore..

 • Example: Researching the timeline of a particular scientific discovery would involve consulting scientific papers, journals, and biographies of the scientists involved to establish the correct chronological sequence of experiments, breakthroughs, and publications.